tritemio/pybroom/README.md

 # pybroom

 > *Like a broom, but in python.
-Let's tidy messy fit results!*
+Let's tidy up messy fit results!*

 **Pybroom** is a small python 3 library for converting fitting results (curve fitting or other optimizations)